 During my first night on the Town Square, a group of children used the stage to perform a traditional dance.
 The second night was Saint Patrick’s Day, and an Irish Band was rocking the stage with some superb Ireland-inspired melodies.

 Street Food and Street Drinks

-It’s easy to find a stand that sells beer at a Renaissance Faire, part of the fun is walking through the fake town with a beer!
-Prague has that as well, and they also sell hot wine to help warm you up on cool nights!
-There is also a variety of street food available in the little stands, from sausages to roast pork to rolled pastries.
-The smell of food on the square is mouth-watering, and I would say the street food available in Prague is of much better quality than what you get at a renaissance fair.
+It’s easy to find a stand that sells beer at a Renaissance Faire, part of the fun is walking through the fake town sipping a frothy brew.
+Prague also has that, and they also sell hot wine to help warm you up on cool nights!

 Hokey Tourist Attractions

-When you walk down the street in Prague, you will find numerous people dressed up as statues, or playing fiddles, or doing some type of strange street performance.
-You will find similar performers at a Renaissance Faire.
-The difference usually is that the street performers at a Renaissance Faire are part of the Faire and are either volunteering for fun or making money just by being there, whereas, in Prague, the performers are trying to make a living off the performances and have tip jars set up in front of them.
+The difference usually is that the street performers at a Renaissance Faire are part of the fair and are either volunteering for fun or making money just by being there, whereas, in Prague, the performers are trying to make a living off the performances and have tip jars set up in front of them.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.